mangeshg/communityLink/README.md

 ### Architecture & Privacy

-* Tenancy stored per user → scoped council context
+* Tenancy is server-side and scoped per council (derived from authenticated identity).
+Client-side selection is only used in the developer/demo flow in this repo.
-* Auth (demo): simulated myGovID; production → OIDC provider
+* Auth: production uses an OIDC-compliant provider (for example myGovID).
+The repository contains a simulated flow for local development only.
-* Participation & sentiment → aggregated charts (demo in SVG, client-side)
+* Participation & sentiment: dashboards display aggregated indicators.
+The repo includes an SVG-based prototype visualisation rendered client-side from mock data; in production visualisations should be fed by aggregated APIs.
-* Privacy: no PII stored; demo uses static data.
-Production must enforce encryption, access control, aggregation thresholds, k-anonymity/differential privacy, and compliance with records laws.
+* Privacy: production must enforce encryption at rest/in transit, strict access controls, aggregation thresholds, k-anonymity or differential privacy, audit logging, and records management compliance.

 ### Security